tokenizer-inc-canada/www.cscexams.ca/content/docs/Key Terms/Stock Trading/Position/_index.md

 # weight: 7
 bookCollapseSection: true
 title: "Position"
-subtitle: "Stock Trading: What Is A Position?"
 ---

-# Stock Trading: What Is A Position?
+# Stock Trading: What Is a Position?

 A position is the amount of a security, asset, or property that is either owned or sold short.
 A trader or investor takes a position when they make a purchase through a buy order, signaling bullish intent; or if they sell short securities with bearish intent.